Skip to content

 tools:

-description: What it does # Help the LLM decide when to use it
+description: What it does # the LLM reads this to decide when to call it

 param_name: